-Read the Notice of Election | Election FAQs | Find Your Electoral District |
+Read the Notice of Election | Election FAQs | Find Your Electoral District | Candidates Biographies

 One of the benefits of being registered professionals is that RECEs have a say in the governance of their profession.
 Members in good standing can nominate candidates for Council — or run for Council themselves — and vote in the election.

-Election results announced
+Election results announced.

 Serving on Council is an exceptional opportunity to build public trust and confidence in the profession.
 Council members can share their professional experience, gain new leadership skills and connect with RECEs across the province.
 Through their work on committees, they oversee policy direction, and make decisions related to entry to practise requirements, ethical and professional standards, and professional misconduct, incompetence and incapacity.

 “Serving on Council as an elected member is a transformational experience.
 Consider running!
 It helped me to explore deep and important topics of leadership within a regulatory frame which enables me to be an informed advocate and champion for the protection of the public interest.
 My experience has given me concrete tools and practices that will allow me to serve as an engaged leader and member of the ECE profession.” – Kristine Parsons RECE(District 6 – Central West Region)